Knoz9/Web-A3-PersonalWebDesktop/README.md

 The main script (`script.js`) listens for the `DOMContentLoaded` event and then sets up event listeners on the application icons.
 When an icon is clicked, it opens the corresponding application in a new window.

 Each application has its own `.js` file.
 When an application is opened, its script is run inside the window.

-The windows can be dragged around the desktop and closed.
-The position of each new window is calculated based on the position of the last window.
+The status bar is also in its own `.js` file which loads the status bar seperatly from everything else.

 ## NOTE
-All assets are owned by me except for the messages icon, desktop background and sound files for messages.
+All assets are owned by me except for the messages icon, desktop background, apple logo in the top left and sound files for messages.
 All of these are from macOS, and are used purely for educational purposes (fair use).
 It is to style it to look like macOS running in a browser.

+Sound effects for memory app are taken from youtube.